 Most teams reward with toys.
 Tugging builds enthusiasm, confidence, and engagement.
 It's also a brilliant way to help dogs switch from running mode into celebrating with their handler.

-This means practising moving around obstacles, turning, focusing on the handler, and building body awareness.
-It doesn’t look much like flyball at first, but it lays the groundwork for safe, confident jumping and box turns later.
-This is probably where most dogs find it quite boring, so stick with it the best you can, and constantly switch things up to keep excitement and interest.
+This means practising moving around obstacles, turning, focusing on the handler and building body awareness.
+It does not look much like flyball at first, but it lays the groundwork for safe, confident jumping and box turns later.
+At home, keep it light with cone wraps, mat settles and simple walking patterns.
+At a club, your trainer can turn those basics into safe lane work.

 Examples: